Belmont Park station: Service

-On racing days, the Long Island Rail Road operates two trains to and from Belmont Park.
-One train originates and terminates at Pennsylvania Station with a stop at Woodside.
-Service for Belmont Park operates express to and from Jamaica, where connections are available to City Terminal Zone trains as well as service to other LIRR stations.
-The average daily ridership for the station was 100.
-However, budget cuts have eliminated regular service in 2010.
-Full service (two trains daily) was restored for the spring/summer racing season in 2011 when the NYRA joined in to restore service.
+On the day of the Belmont Stakes, a total of 15 trains depart from Pennsylvania Station and six trains depart from Grand Central Madison, providing service to Belmont Park between 9:30 am and 5 pm.
+Returning trains to Manhattan begin departing Belmont Park at 4 pm and service is increased to departures at a frequency of every 15 minutes immediately following the Belmont Stakes race until the park closes.
+Trains serving Belmont Park operate express to and from Jamaica, where connections are available to City Terminal Zone trains as well as service to other LIRR stations.

-On the day of the Belmont Stakes, a total of 18 trains depart from Pennsylvania Station to Belmont Park between 10 am and 4 pm.
-Returning trains begin departing Belmont Park at 4 pm and service is increased to departures at a frequency of every 15 minutes between 6:30 pm and 9 pm.
+For the 2023 Belmont Stakes, the Long Island Rail Road carried a total of 22,902 riders to and from Belmont Park station, which amounted to approximately 25 percent of the total track attendance.
+Trains did not stop at the Elmont station between 8 am and 10 pm on Belmont Stakes day.

 The New York & Atlantic Railway serves the park twice a week, delivering boxcars loaded with feed for the park's horses, usually BNSF cars.
 The LIRR also stores its own gondolas, hoppers and flatcars used in work train service at the Belmont Park station.